matter-labs/zksync-web-era-docs/docs/zk-stack/running-a-hyperchain/locally.md

 - When running the default matterlabs/geth, you have a set of rich wallets available to you.
 You can check them [here](https://github.com/matter-labs/local-setup/blob/main/rich-wallets.json).

+- If you face an issue compiling rust code (example `<jemalloc>: Error allocating TSD`) try removing the `rust-toolchain` file from the repo.

 - If you want to have a custom local base chain, you must ensure you have a database for your hyperchain, as well as the local RPC for your L1.

   - To run a Postgres 14 database for your hyperchain, execute the following: